-In fact, over 78,000 pedestrians are treated for injuries each year as a result of being hit by a car.
-Since a pedestrian has absolutely no protection from the impact, injuries are severe.
+According to the CDC, in 2017, 5,977 pedestrians were killed in traffic accidents, and 137,000 pedestrians were treated in emergency rooms for nonfatal injuries.
+Since a pedestrian has no protection from the impact, injuries are severe.
 Despite that, liability is difficult to prove, especially when the accident occurred outside of a crosswalk.

 Causes of Pedestrian Accidents

 Many pedestrian accidents also occur because the pedestrian is distracted while walking.
 It is not uncommon to see pedestrians talking on the phone or texting while walking in intersections.
 Eight percent of pedestrian accidents occur when the pedestrian is using an electronic device.
-Pedestrian accidents are 70 percent more likely to occur at nighttime and 50 percent are more likely to occur on weekends.
+Pedestrian accidents are 70% more likely to occur at night time, and 50% are more likely to occur on weekends.
 This can be attributed to poor visibility and substance abuse.
 Whenever a pedestrian accident occurs, it is usually assumed that the driver is at fault.
-However, the reality is that the pedestrian can be partially or completely at fault for the accident.
+However, the reality is that the pedestrian can be partially or entirely at fault for the accident.

 Accidents Involving Pedestrians

 The trouble with a pedestrian accident is that like drivers, pedestrians also have an assumed duty of care.
 For that reason, it is not uncommon for juries to assign contributory negligence to them when assessing an award.
 They may feel that the plaintiff was also negligent if they ignored a do not walk signal at an intersection, failed to use a crosswalk, or darted into traffic.
 As for the driver, any number of things may be cause for negligence, including:

 - failure to observe a crosswalk or traffic signal

 - driving while intoxicated